Personal-CS50-WEB/Final-project/README.md

   ### **Views**
-  A ModelViewSet class is simply a type of class-based View,The actions provided by the ModelViewSet class are .list(), .retrieve(), .create(), .update(), .partial_update(), and .destroy().
+  A ModelViewSet class is simply a type of class-based View, The actions provided by the ModelViewSet class are .list(), .retrieve(), .create(), .update(), .partial_update(), and .destroy().
   - DRF provides Custom ViewSet base classes that do not have the full set of ModelViewSet actions which is used in this project.
-  To create a base viewset class that provides create, list and retrieve operations, inherit from GenericViewSet, and mixin the required actions.
+  - To create a base viewset class that provides create, list and retrieve operations, inherit from GenericViewSet, and mixin the required actions.
-  - maping operations on entities to view:
+  - Maping operations on entities to views:
      - SurveyView: using DRF viewset class SurveyView is read only class that allows to list active surveys or retrieve one survey using  SurveySerializer as              serializer_class.
      - SubmissionView: using DRF mixins class SubmissionView is mixins.CreateModelMixin, mixins.ListModelMixin, class that allows to create new record in Submission model and list submissions for one survey using SubmissionSerializer as serializer_class.
      - ExpiredSurveyViewSet: using DRF viewset class SurveyView is read only class that allows to list closed surveys or retrieve one survey using SurveyResultSerializer   as serializer_class.